UKHomeOffice/docker-nginx-proxy/README.md

 #### Complex example

-The example below will proxy a single server but manage prevent access to the `/api` location unless the client has a client cert.
+The example below will proxy a single server but prevent access to the `/api` location unless the client has a client cert.

 ```shell